chkn/Xamarin.SwiftUI/Hacking.md

     dest.initializeMemory(as: type(of: result), repeating: result, count: 1)
 }

-- No in terms of .NET, as per our PInvoke notes above, when we call our glue function this becomes....
+- So in terms of .NET, as per our PInvoke notes above, when we call our glue function this becomes....
 ViewBackground (result.Pointer, viewHandle.Pointer, backgroundHandle.Pointer, viewType.Metadata, backgroundType.Metadata, viewType.GetProtocolConformance (SwiftUILib.ViewProtocol), backgroundType.GetProtocolConformance (SwiftUILib.ViewProtocol));
-    - where result.Pointer is the pre-memory allocated pointer we'll use once the call above returns
+    - where result.Pointer is the pre-memory allocated pointer we'll use once the call above returns, which points to our newly created view.
     - where viewHandle.Pointer is the pointer to the View who's background we will change.
-This is equivalent to the Swift `SwiftUI.Text.init()` call above
+This is equivalent to the Swift `SwiftUI.Text.init()` call above.
     - where backgroundHandle.Pointer is the pointer to the background we want to apply to the aforementioned View.
 This is equivalent to the Swift static call to the `SwiftUI.Color.red.getter` call above.
 Worth noting a Color, in SwiftUI is a View, so your background can be ANY View.
     - where viewType.Metadata is the equivalent  to the `*type metadata for SwiftUI.Text` stored in rdx above.
     - where backgroundType.Metadata is the equivalent  to the `*type metadata for SwiftUI.Color` stored in rcs above.